vmleon/mysql-dataintegrator-datascience-workshop/lab0/README.md

 ![Sign Up Page](./images/oracle_cloud_free_tier1.png)

-On the "**Enter Account Details**" page you will be asked for **Account Type**, please select **Company Use** or **Personal Use** considering the purpose of this cloud account.
+On the "**Enter Account Details**" page, you will be asked for **Account Type**; please select **Company Use** or **Personal Use** considering the purpose of this cloud account.
 You will also be asked for the **Cloud Account Name** (also known as **Tenancy Name**).
 This will uniquely identify your cloud account and will be visible in your **URL** later, so please choose wisely.

-Finally, you will be asked also for the "**Home Region**".
-This is the location of the physical data center.
-You should select a data center that is geographically close to you and supports the required services.
+Finally, you will also be asked for the "**Home Region**".
+This is the location of the physical data centre.
+You should select a data centre that is geographically close to you and supports the required services.

 [You can review which services are available in each region using this page.](https://www.oracle.com/uk/cloud/data-regions.html#emea)